Mastering JavaScript Operators: A Complete Guide with Examples

 - Subtraction#

-This operator subtracts the right operand from the left.
-It’s a mathematical operator.
+The - operator subtracts the right operand from the left.

 console.log(10 - 4); // 6